The Definition and the Uses of Venn Diagram

 What Is the Purpose and Benefits of the Venn Diagram?

-- Solve many mathematical problems.
+- Solve a variety of mathematical problems.

-- Reason logic that supports equations or statements, and the process of grouping.
+- Reason logic that supports equations or statements and the process of grouping.

 FREE Venn Diagram Template For Word, Powerpoint & PDF